NNEDV Applauds House Passage of HEROES Act

 May 15, 2020

-- A fix to the rapidly decreasing federal Crime Victim Fund (CVF), which provides non-taxpayer dollars to victim service providers in every state.
-By expanding revenue sources, the CVF fix will help to keep the fund sustainable for the future.
+- A fix to the rapidly decreasing federal Crime Victims Fund (CVF), which provides non-taxpayer dollars to victim service providers in every state.
+By expanding revenue sources, the CVF fix will help to keep the fund sustainable for the future;

-- More funding for nutritional programs and Supplemental Nutrition Assistance Program (SNAP) benefits and significant improvements to the Temporary Assistance for Needy Families (TANF) program for low-income survivors.
+- More funding for nutritional programs and Supplemental Nutrition Assistance Program (SNAP) benefits, and significant improvements to the Temporary Assistance for Needy Families (TANF) program for low-income survivors; and

 While the HEROES Act includes survivor-specific funds in VAWA and FVPSA, it is hundreds of millions of dollars less than what is needed for these programs.
 The funds needed for survivors’ housing stability, sexual assault services, and culturally specific programs are woefully inadequate for current needs.
 It also fails to specifically provide paid safe leave for survivors and access to unemployment insurance for survivors who have to leave their jobs due to domestic or sexual violence.